Country Profile: Saint Helena, Ascension, and Tristan da Cunha

 Government

-Saint Helena, Ascension, and Tristan da Cunha operates under a parliamentary democracy as an overseas territory of the UK.
-The governance structure includes a Governor appointed by the monarch and a Legislative Council.
-The constitution was last updated on September 1, 2009, and provides for legal jurisdiction based on English common law.
+Saint Helena, Ascension, and Tristan da Cunha operate as a parliamentary democracy under the jurisdiction of the UK.
+The territory has an administrative structure that includes the governor, appointed by the British monarch, and local councils for each island area.
+The constitution was last updated in 2009.

-- National holiday: Official birthday of King Charles III.
+- The national holiday celebrates the official birthday of King Charles III.

 Military and Security